 Prestatyn has a high proportion of older people which is expected to rise.
 Accompanying this is an expected increase in age related illnesses such as dementia and an increase in people requiring assistance with personal care, mobility and everyday tasks.

 Prestatyn includes key assets and examples of social care and health collaboration and integration.
-Nant y Mor Extra Care housing and planned Healthy Prestatyn Iach development.
+Nant y Mor Extra Care housing and the Healthy Prestatyn Iach.

 Active leisure opportunities can help people achieve healthy lifestyles.
 Facilities include:

-Each ward in the Prestatyn Area displays a very large proportion of people who identify their ethnic group as White at 97-98%.
-This is larger than the proportion in Wales (96%) and the proportion in England (85%).
-In the Prestatyn Area 29% of residents identified as British which is the same proportion as for Denbighshire as a whole.
-More people identified as English (36% in Prestatyn compared with 23% in Denbighshire) and fewer as Welsh (41% compare with 51%).
+The Prestatyn Area displays a very large proportion of people who identify their ethnic group as White – British at 96.1%.
+This is larger than the proportion in Wales (93.2%) and the proportion in the UK (80.5%).

 All of the wards in the Prestatyn Area have larger proportions of their population who are disabled or experience a limiting long-term illness than it the case in Denbighshire, Wales or England.
 A Disability Sport programme is in place for Prestatyn with inclusive activities at Prestatyn Athletics Club.

 There is little research about other protected characteristics that is specific to the Prestatyn area.
 Nevertheless, many of the challenges faced by different groups, described in other parts of this assessment, are likely to affect some Prestatyn residents too.